 Vancouver Drum Lessons

 If you’re looking for drum lessons in Vancouver, North Vancouver or Burnaby BC, you’ve come to the right place.
-John Hildebrand is dedicated to providing quality drum lessons for students of all ages in greater Vancouver.
-As a drum teacher with well over 20 years experience teaching drums and extensive formal percussion training, John offers a supportive, friendly and versatile approach to learning drums to suit each student’s musical interests and goals.
+John Hildebrand is dedicated to providing quality drum lessons for ages 9 and up in greater Vancouver.
+As a drum teacher with over 25 years experience teaching drums and extensive formal percussion training, John offers a supportive, friendly and versatile approach to learning drums to suit each student’s musical interests and goals.
 Learn correct technique, to read sheet music and to count and subdivide.
 Learn to play your favourite songs and discover the many styles of drumming from around the world.

 Drum lessons with John are a fun and challenging adventure in rhythm and music.
 He will have you exploring rhythmic possibilities at the drums from the very beginning.
 This exploration of the drums will broaden as we apply progressive steps to gain full control and coordination of your limbs.
 Applying what you’ve learned to songs for play along goes together with this exploration and development.